By

 Even if paid sick leave is not required, some states still regulate how sick leave can be used:

-Employers must provide written notice and post a workplace flyer outlining employee rights.
+Employer responsibilities include providing written notice and posting a workplace flyer outlining employee rights

 To reduce risk and manage leave effectively: